 Check the PDP contexts.
-AT+CGDCONT?
-OK ← no PDP context

-Check the PDP contexts.
-AT+CGDCONT? +CGDCONT: 1,"IP","Access_Point_Name","0.0.0.0",0,0 OK
++CGDCONT: 1,"IP","Access\Point\Name","0.0.0.0",0,0 OK

 To activate successfully a PDP context, it must be previously bound to a socket by means of the #SCFG command.

 Activate PDP context <cid>=1.
 The command returns the IP address assigned by the network to the module.
-AT#SGACT=1,1 #SGACT: 193.199.234.255 OK

 Set the FTP time-out.

-AT#FTPTO=1000 OK
+AT#FTPT0=1000

 Before using #FTPOPEN command, the PDP context identified by <cid>=1, mandatorily assigned to the FTP Application, must be defined.
-Then <cid>=1 must be bound to a Multi-socket and activated through #SGACT command to create the related Network Interface.
+Then <cid>=1 must be bound to a Multisocket and activated through #SGACT command to create the related Network Interface.
 The #FTPOPEN command uses a Protocol Service Socket, but #SGACT command requires the PDP context bound to a Multi-socket.

-Open a FTP connection toward the FTP server.
-The FTP server port is not specified, therefore the command uses the default value 21.
+Open an FTP connection toward the FTP server.
+The FTP server port is not specified; therefore, the command uses the default value 21.
 The FTP connection is in active mode (default).

-AT#FTPOPEN="server","username","password"OK← FTP connection open and in active mode.
+OK FTP connection open and in active mode.

 Set the file type (ASCII).

-AT#FTPTYPE=1 OK
+AT#FTPTYPE=1